 Energy drinks are heavily marketed to kids, but energy drinks and kids don’t mix.
 Some parents may not know that energy drinks can actually be harmful for kids’ health.
 Most health professionals agree that energy drinks should be avoided among children and limited for adults.
 Keep reading to learn more about why your kids should avoid energy drinks.

 Caffeine: Energy drinks often contain high amounts of caffeine.
 Caffeine is a stimulant found in plants that is added to energy drinks in high amounts.
 If kids have too much caffeine, it can lead to serious, life threatening heart problems.
 Children are at a higher risk for heart issues from excess caffeine because their body size is much smaller than adults.
 High amounts of caffeine in kids can also cause sleep disruptions, which can lead to less attention and focus during the day.
 The Academy of Pediatrics recommends that children do not consume any caffeine.
-More information about these guidelines can be found on the American Academy of Pediatrics website.

 Sugar: Energy drinks are also a source of added sugar to kids diets.
 On average, an energy drink has 9 teaspoons of added sugar in one 12 ounce serving!
 Excess sugar in kids’ diets can lead to unwanted weight gain, cavities and higher risk for developing type two diabetes.
 For kids who are active and play sports, water is the best drink to keep your kids hydrated.